pocomane/brewed-in-the-apocalypse/bita.md

 promise of a job...
 ```

-__Read a person__ - When in a charged situation you, a protagonist, try to get some
+__Read a person__ - When the PC controlled by you in a charged situation tries
-information from a person,  __Face the uncertain__:
+to get some information from a person,  __Face the uncertain__:

 - On Success ask the controlling player 3 question from the list
 - On Twist ask the controlling player 1 question from the list
 - On Failure ask the controlling player 1 question from the list

-Questions about the person (the protagonist have to fill the _ before to ask):
+Questions about the person (you have to fill the _ before to ask):

 - Is your character telling the truth?
 - What’s your character really feeling?